Board of Directors

 Roger Mellem is a longtime mountaineer, and Mountaineer.
 In 1974 he participated in a Himalayan first ascent, standing with his hero, the late William F. (“Willi”) Unsoeld, and two others on top of Laila Peak (Rupal Valley) in northern Pakistan.
 At 6,132 meters (20,118 feet) in height, the ascent required safely navigating two ice falls each as large as the Nisqually Icefall on Mount Rainier.
 In 1998, Roger passed Basic Equivalency and enrolled in our Intermediate Climbing course.

 Roger was first appointed to the Board of Directors in 2018 and subsequently elected by the membership.
-Roger is active on our Conservation & Advocacy Committee (chair), Litigation Committee (chair), and Governance Committee (vice chair).
-He is also an active fundraiser, serving as co-chair of the 2023 Mountaineers Gala and two prior Galas.
+He is Vice-President of Governance and serves on our Executive Committee.
+He is Chair of the Conservation & Advocacy Committee.
+Roger is an active fundraiser, serving as co-chair of the past four Mountaineers Galas.

 As a former Outward Bound instructor, Roger appreciates the value of outdoor education and supports The Mountaineers’ mission in this regard.
 An avid wilderness conservationist, he is past president of Washington Wild, a conservation organization with which The Mountaineers regularly partners to advocate for protection of our threatened public lands.
 He is also a longtime member of the Leadership Council of the Yale School of the Environment.

-Roger is an attorney with the Ryan, Swanson & Cleveland law firm where he practices securities litigation.
+Roger recently retired as an attorney with the Ryan, Swanson & Cleveland law firm where he practiced securities litigation.
 He earned a Master of Studies in Law Degree from Yale Law School and a J.D. from the University of Oregon Law School.
 Roger brings a combination of experience in mountaineering, conservation, outdoor education, fundraising, legal, mediation, and board leadership to The Mountaineers.
+His LinkedIn profile has additional information.

 paul stevensonPaul Stevenson Formatted.jpg